swapatel/sth-AMIS/README.md

 4) prior files- data and scripts

-5) also need to set up approrpiate folders for output
+5) also need to set up appropriate folders for output